 A supervised internship in sport administration.
-Placement may be with a business, educational or community based sport program where the student will be expected to develop a regular schedule of on-duty hours each week, with frequent reporting to the instructor on campus.
+The internship site must be with a business, educational, or community based sport program where the student will be expected to develop a regular schedule of on-duty hours each week, with frequent reporting to the instructor on campus.
+The student must work at the internship site for no less than six weeks.
+The student should work at least three hours per week, and a minimum of 45 hours for each unit of credit.
 (A student may accumulate a maximum of four units in this course).
 Prerequisite: Senior status.